deborahleehamel/urlockbox/README.md

 # URLockbox

-URLockbox is a project used for Module 4 assessment at Turing School.
+URLockbox is a small application for tossing various forms of inspiration forlater review.
+It's not unlike [Delicious](https://delicious.com) or [Pinboard](http://pinboard.com).

-We will build out a rails application that allows an authenticated user to:
+We build out a rails application that allows an authenticated user to:
   * submit and view links
   * update link status with options to "Mark as Read" and "Mark as Unread" without reloading the page
   * edit links after they have added some to my URLockbox when viewing links index